ikeepo/to-be-a-programmer/docs/leedcode/index.md

 # LeedCode Thought
 Word in this chapter has much more chance to be wrong.
 They are not check by the tool, just my intuitive english expression.

+# Rules
+## R1: Five Practice One Knowledge Search
+## R2: Five Knowledge Search One Think
+## R3: When you see Data Structure, you see memory
+Which means data structure carries informations.
 # Why LeedCode
 Only body is yours, the knowledge belong the practicer who write them.
 Which mean you should code first, then to read other people's thought, it's a kind of discussion.